el634dev/react-node/README.md

 # React-Node Example Project
 > React and Node project that was created for practice with using React and Node

+# Getting Started
+> After you clone, fork or download a zip of this repo run `npm install` in your terminal
+>
+> Then cd into /server and run `npm start index`, to change directory use `cd server`
+> Then cd into /src using the cd command and run `npm run`

 # Getting Started with Create React App
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).